A big part of making our own natural cosmetics is mineral makeup, but finding reliable and accurate information about it is hard to come by.

 As you begin to develop larger batch sizes, you will then want to switch to using more accurate measuring devices, such as precision scales.
 This will enable you to calculate correctly and ensures you create something that conforms to industry standards and regulations.

-Our online course, Formulating Mineral Makeup, is aimed at getting you started with learning how to make mineral makeup.
+Our online course, Diploma in Formulating Natural Makeup and Advanced Color Cosmetics, is aimed at getting you started with learning how to make mineral makeup.
 So, the recipes are written using teaspoons (and fractions thereof) as the measuring unit.
 They also contain an approximate weight percentage, in case you want to create bigger batches using a precision scale.

 If you decide to formulate these products for sale, you will need to be precise with your measurements to conform with cosmetic standards and regulations.

-Even if it is not a requirement to have your products safety tested, you still need to make sure that your products are safe for use and accurate measurements are then essential.
+Even if it is not a requirement to have your products safety tested, you still need to make sure that your mineral makeup is safe for use and accurate measurements are then essential.

 The Equipment You Need to Make Your Own Mineral Makeup

 You’ll need a selection of equipment that is a little different to other types of cosmetic products to help you to make your own natural mineral makeup.

 Here is a good list to get you started:

 - Grinder/mortar and pestle – or coffee grinder for larger batches